Insomnia Fairtrade Projects

 In 2021 we've celebrated 15 years of having 100% Fairtrade Coffee!

 Every year, since 2009, we have taken part in Fairtrade Fortnight, where a percentage from each hot beverage sold is donated to our nominated Insomnia Community projects.
 Thus far, we have raised over £147,787 for these nominated community projects.

 Fairtrade Fortnight 2021

-During this years’ Fairtrade Fortnight we’ll supporting the producers of our Voyager Coffee – The COCAFCAL Co-op in Honduras.
-This year we raised an incredible £17,469 which will go directly to our nominated project in the COCAFCAL Co-op to promote leadership and Youth entrepreneurship.
+During last years’ Fairtrade Fortnight we’ve supported the producers of our Voyager Coffee – The COCAFCAL Co-op in Honduras.
+Last year we raised an incredible £17,469 which went directly to our nominated project in the COCAFCAL Co-op to promote leadership and Youth entrepreneurship.